 To defer or suspend enrolment means to temporarily put studies on hold.
-A student may request a temporary deferment or suspension to his or her enrolment on the grounds of compassionate or compelling circumstances.

-Deferral is defined as postponement of the commencement of enrolment and suspension is a temporary postponement of enrolment.
+Deferment or Deferral is defined as postponement of the commencement of enrolment or suspension if the student already commenced the course.

-Note that a retrospective deferment or suspension may be justified if the student was unable to contact AHSI because of a circumstance such as being involved in a car accident.
+Note that a retrospective deferment or suspension may be justified if the student was unable to contact AHSI because of circumstances such beyond his/her control.